developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/about/index.md

 ## New in v1.6

 #### Android Jelly Bean Deprecated
 Enterprise Browser 1.6 and higher will no longer support devices running Android Jelly Bean.
-For Jelly Bean support, please use [Enterprise Browser 1.5](../../../../enterprise-browser/1-5) or below versions for Android Jelly Bean device support.
+For Jelly Bean support, please use [Enterprise Browser 1.5](../../../../enterprise-browser/1-5/guide/about) or lower versions for Android Jelly Bean device support.

 #### Zebra Android Device Support
 Enterprise Browser 1.6 now supports new and existing devices running Android 5.0 Lollipop and 6.0 Marshmallow: